Encourage your colleagues and friends to apply!

 The LAA’s Latino Youth Leadership Academy offers a mentoring program for 200 middle school and high school students in Dekalb, Gwinnett and Fulton counties who are currently participating in our youth program.
 College students, civic leaders and professionals are invited to serve as mentors, working with Latino youth to develop leadership skills, answer questions about college, offer career guidance and provide academic and social support.

-- Mentors must make a eleven-month commitment to meet with their mentee a minimum of two times a month after school or on weekends.
+- Mentors must make an eleven-month commitment to meet with their mentees a minimum of two times a month after school or on weekends.

 - Mentors and mentees will be matched according to interests and personality traits.